Types of Injuries

 Getting the Compensation You Need

-Traumatic brain injuries take a toll on the entire family, and spouses might qualify for loss of consortium when an injury leaves their spouse permanently impaired.
+Serious injuries take a toll on the entire family, and spouses might qualify for loss of consortium when an injury leaves their spouse permanently impaired.
 Contact The Johnson Injury Firm at (804) 262-9000 to find out how our attorneys can help you seek the compensation you need and deserve.